 Studying at a local Spanish university is a fundamental part of the cultural and academic experience for HCAYS students in Madrid.
-In addition to courses offered at the HCAYS Center, students can enroll in one course at the Universidad Autónoma de Madrid (UAM) or at the Universidad Complutense de Madrid.
-Both universities offer courses taught in Spanish including anthropology, economics, international relations, law, literature, political sciences, sociology and history.
+In addition to courses offered at the HCAYS Center, students can enroll in one course at the Universidad Autónoma de Madrid (UAM).
+Some of the courses can be: anthropology, economics, international relations, law, literature, political sciences, sociology and history.
 We help students navigate through the process of finding the course that best fits their needs and curriculum requirements.
-Additionally, both universities offer sports facilities, choir, bookstores, cafeterias and other extra-curricular activities allowing students to be fully immersed in the Spanish language and culture.
+Additionally, the campus offers sports facilities, choir, bookstores, cafeterias and other extracurricular activities allowing students to be fully immersed in the Spanish language and culture.

-If you are interested in the possibility of taking a course at the Universidad Complutense de Madrid or the Universidad Autónoma de Madrid, please indicate this interest in the HCAYS Course Selection Form.
-Carlos Jurado or Isabel Cámara, the Academic Coordinators, will be contacting you with a preliminary list of courses that you will be able to choose from.
+If you are interested in the possibility of taking a course at the Universidad Autónoma de Madrid, please indicate this interest in the HCAYS Course Selection Form.
+Isabel Cámara, the Academic Coordinator, will be contacting you with a preliminary list of courses that you will be able to choose from.

-Since it is impossible for us to guarantee classes at the Universidad Autónoma and the Universidad Complutense, which may be subject to cancellations, availability, and last-minute schedule changes, students who sign up for one of their courses must have a backup class at our Center
+Since it is impossible for us to guarantee classes at the Universidad Autónoma which may be subject to cancellations, availability, and last-minute schedule changes, students who sign up for one of their courses must have a backup class at our Center.